Jenkins Pros and Cons: Is It the Right CI/CD Tool in 2025? – Strengths, Weaknesses, and Alternatives

 Jenkins Pros

 Jenkins is an immensely popular tool that is used in numerous projects needing continuous integration and delivery.
-Here are a few reasons of jenkins advantages.
+Here are a few reasons of Jenkins advantages.

 1. Jenkins is open source and free